YuriLopesM/zekrom/README.md

 - [ ] Refactor components using Primitive Components (like Radix, React Aria)
   - [ ] Decide: Use a UI Component lib x just refactoring to this componentization style
   - [ ] Add `classnames` lib to conditional styles
+  - [ ] Remove the `react-modal` component or improve its utilization

 **UI**
 - [ ] Improve prototype, add modals and dropdowns